tmforshaw/sound_themer/README.md

 # `sound_themer` — A theme-selected sound playing program
 A Linux-focused program which plays sounds from a selected theme, using only the base name (e.g: `bell` --> `/usr/share/sounds/freedesktop/stereo/bell.oga`).
+Intended for system notifications so that theming is simple and logical.

 Makes uses of a `config.toml` file at `.config/sound_themer/config.toml` to change the theme settings.

-Intended for system notifications so that theming is simple and logical.
+The themes can have multiple folders inside which contain the sound files, but each inner directory must be set in the `config.toml` file.

 ---
 <br/>